anth1y/GoPoolSQL/README.md

-#GGRAMP #
+#GoPoolSQL #
-A PostgreSQL load balancer / clustering tool written in Go.
+A PostgreSQL clustering tool written in Go.

-Pronounced "Gramp"

 Future capabilites: replication, failover... more to come stay tuned